arungoel123456/ticke/README.md

 ### Future Work:
 1. Applying search bar for searching emails .
 2. Making a dashboard for admin which contains all the assigned mails as well as unassigned mails.
+3. Making a dropdown for selecting a user and showing its assigned cards to admin.